jarrvis/ticket-booking/README.md

 This small repo is a showcase of domain driven development and test driven development.
 A few DDD concepts implemented here:

 - No anemic domain models.
 Domain objects are 'doing things'.
-Moreover they do most important things in app.
-They carry whole business logic
+Moreover they do most important things in app
 - Application structure: domain, infrastructure, application, ui (aka presentation)
-- Application does not depend on any DB.
+- Application (domain, application service, ui) does not depend on any DB.
 Persistence layer implementation can be 'replaced' at any time.
-Currently used MongoDB is only one of implementations that can be used
+Currently used MongoDB is only one of implementations that can be utilized
 - Services (actually application services, not domain services) are used for executing abstract persistence methods and domain methods
 - Use of value objects e.g. Price, Movie, Room
 - Use of ports (like application services e.g. ReservationService or repositories e.g. ScreeningRepository) and adapters (like REST endpoint for Screenings or repository implementation e.g. MovieMongoRepository)